vasilealexandru23/MachineLearning/README.md

       * `mnist.jl` -> Julia implementation using 2 hidden layers with
       * `visualize.py` -> Tool function to visualize array as image.
     * `CatsDogs/` -> Directory that contains a neural network used to predict if in a JPG image there is a cat or a dog.
+    * `DeepLlayerNN/` -> Directory with general implementation of a deep L layer neural network with different optimizations(mini-batches, momentum, adam) + vizualizations.
+      * `LlayerNN.py` -> OOP implementation of a generalized NN.
+      * `test.py` -> Test the NN on cats and dogs dataset + visualization of gradient descent.
   * `SoftmaxRegression/` -> Directory with implementation of softmax regression with 98% accuracy on 3-class dataset.
     * `Softmax.jl` -> The function used for getting the params and cost function history (for convergence test).
-    * `TestSoftmax.jl` -> The file were softmax is tested and prints the accuracy and visualizations for J and data points.
+    * `TestSoftmax.jl` -> The file where softmax is tested and prints the accuracy and visualizations for J and data points.

 **NOTE: For more details about implementation check comments.**